Richard Osman on Who Do You Think You Are?: Everything you need to know

 The game show presenter and Thursday Murder Club author discovered his ancestor's role in solving a 19th century murder on Who Do You Think You Are?

-At the start of his episode of Who Do You Think You Are?, TV quiz show presenter and bestselling crime novelist Richard Osman says he doesn’t know his family history very far back.
+Quiz show presenter and bestselling crime novelist Richard Osman was born on 28 November 1970.
+At the start of his episode of Who Do You Think You Are?, he says he doesn’t know his family history very far back.

 “I’m a bit nervous and very excited,” he says.
 “I’d rather find a pirate than a duke, that’s for sure, and of course I’m very interested in crime and the underbelly of the world as well.
 But I guess we’re not in charge of who our ancestors are, are we?”